Vibrant Rhythms in the City: Gran Gala with Talentos Group Brings Colombian Folklore to London

 Antioquia

-The dance journey then continued towards northwest Colombia, Antioquia, and a department lying within the Andes Mountains and extending in the direction of the Caribbean Sea.
-This beautiful land smells of brandy, aguardiente and coffee.
-A region where women adorn their hair with the most beautiful flowers in the world.
-The most beautiful orchids in the world come from Antioquia.
+The dance journey then continued to northwest Colombia, specifically Antioquia, a department nestled within the Andes Mountains and extending towards the Caribbean Sea.
+This beautiful land is infused with the scents of brandy, aguardiente, and coffee.
+Women in this region adorn their hair with some of the most beautiful flowers in the world, including the exquisite orchids for which Antioquia is renowned.

-Pasillo Voliao: Antioquia, a place where men court the women with their music and their guitar, where they are dressed in poncho and carriel to dance the graceful Pasillo Voliao.
+Pasillo Voliao: In Antioquia, men court women with music and guitar, dressed in ponchos and carrying carriels as they dance the graceful Pasillo Voliao.

-Baile Bravo: The Baile Bravo is a distinctive dance of the Paisas, its origins are from Antioquia and have expanded its vibrant air through the mountains of Caldas and Risaralda.
-What is known today as music “parrandera” is the result of a process of transformation that arose through the time of the waltz, passing through the Pasillo along the way.
-Baile bravo is a rhythm in which many of the traditional dances of Antioquia are implemented.
+Baile Bravo: Originating in Antioquia, the Baile Bravo is a distinctive dance of the Paisas, spreading its vibrant flair through the mountains of Caldas and Risaralda.
+Today’s Parrandera music is the result of a transformation process that evolved from the waltz, passing through the Pasillo along the way.

-Pasillo Fiestero: This dance, as all the other dances, is the result of a rhythmical transformation that results in a dizzying and fast pace, characteristic of popular festivals.
-This is one of my favourite interpretation by Fredy and Johana, I adore their body language and energetic yet flirtatious movements, a playful dancing couple every time.
-I absolutely love it every single time!!!!!
+Pasillo Fiestero: Like all the other dances, this one is the result of a rhythmic transformation, exhibiting a dizzying and fast pace characteristic of popular festivals.
+Fredy and Johana’s interpretation of this dance is one of my favourites; I adore their body language, and energetic yet flirtatious movements, making them a playful dancing couple every time.
+I absolutely love it every single time!

 The eastern plains of Colombia – Los Llanos Orientales

-Our dancing journey now takes us to a world of dramatic sunsets and exciting encounters.
-The eastern plains of Colombia, or “Los llanos” as they are known, is part of a unique culture that has remained unbroken for centuries.
-A region where cattle farmers gather to enjoy their much-loved music.
-They dance the region’s traditional joropo, while the harp, maracas and tiny cuatro guitars soothe their everyday journeys with their heavenly concert of rhythms
+Our dancing journey then transported us to a world of dramatic sunsets and exciting encounters.
+The eastern plains of Colombia, or “Los llanos” as they are known, are part of a unique culture that has remained unbroken for centuries.
+In this region, cattle farmers gather to enjoy their much-loved music.
+They dance to the traditional joropo, while the harp, maracas, and tiny cuatro guitars soothe their everyday journeys with their heavenly concert of rhythms.

-This is a region where the sunrise is of the deepest orange is drawn through the plains, and ranchers ride with the fresh wind in their faces while singing the most beautiful verses of the savanna songs.
-Their strong foot-stepping dance awakes the cows as they graze across the immense plains.
+In this region, the sunrise paints the plains with the deepest orange hues, and ranchers ride with the fresh wind in their faces, singing the most beautiful verses of savanna songs.
+Their strong foot-stepping dance awakens the cows as they graze across the immense plains.

-Llanero Si Soy Llanero – a song by the re-known Cholo Valderrama, singer and composer Boyacá, who lived his childhood in eastern plains of Colombia, in Casanare.
-In this song he describes his experiences of the rural labour, narrating also the landscape of the shores of the Pauto River.
-Although El Cholo is an institution of Colombian Llanera music, he is also the most internationally known singer-songwriter in this genre.
-This dance was performed by Jonathan and Sandra, who with their remarkable charisma and talent performed this dance with astonishing energy.
+Llanero Si Soy Llanero: This is a song by the renowned Cholo Valderrama, a singer and composer from Boyacá who spent his childhood in the eastern plains of Colombia, specifically in Casanare.
+The song vividly describes his experiences of rural labour, narrating the landscape along the shores of the Pauto River.
+While El Cholo is an institution in Colombian Llanera music, he is also the most internationally known singer-songwriter in this genre.
+The dance was performed by Jonathan and Sandra, whose remarkable charisma and talent infused the performance with astonishing energy.

 Pacific Coast

-Baile Currulao: Currulao is an energetic folk dance that symbolises courtship.
-Its foundation comes from the African descendant culture of the region.
-The word currulao refers to the word “cununao”, which is an allusion to the African drums that play a vital role in the folklore of the Colombian Pacific region, the cununos.
-(I don’t have a picture of this dance so wait for it..)
+Baile Currulao: Currulao was an energetic folk dance that symbolised courtship.
+Its foundation came from the African descendant culture of the region.
+The word “currulao” refers to the term “cununao,” alluding to the African drums that played a vital role in the folklore of the Colombian Pacific region: the cununos.

 Caribbean Coast

-The region of the Barranquilla Carnival, where people have nothing to do with the divine mandate and Cumbias and children are always dancing
+The region of the Barranquilla Carnival, where people had nothing to do with the divine mandate, and Cumbias and children were always dancing.

 Cumbia Baile el Pescador de Toto la Momposina